HSLdevcom/team-infodevops/docs/one-pagers/Trunk-Based-Development-Migration-Plan-Proposal.md

 - Feature branches can be deployed to test/non-prod envs
 - Supports ephemeral preview environments (`pr-123.example.com`)
 - No need for a permanent `dev` branch anymore

+### 5. Confusion & technical debt causes
+- There is a constant confusion between `dev` and `aks-dev`, for repos where both of branches exists
+- `aks-dev` is living for purely historical reasons, after migrating services to Azure Kubernetes Service
+- `aks-dev` is purely technical debt and it needs to be eliminated

 ---